If you have come directly to this

 and go to the SPEC Distribution International

-Inc. Home Page. for information on, aviation cleaning, polishing
+Inc. Home Page for information on, speciality industrial aviation cleaning, polishing

-polish & polishing & buffing equipment.
+& buffing products, techniques, & buffing equipment.
 To see the next

 page, go to the bottom of this page and link.